busstoptaktik/geodesy/ruminations/010-rumination.md

 Especially, it is not sufficiently clear that the discrimination between transformations and conversions are related to whether the parameters of the operation are *formally defined* (conversion) or *empirically derived* (transformation).
 In other words: Any operation may implement either a conversion or a transformation, depending on the lineage of their parameters.

-Additional value could be provided by describing the cases of reversible and irreversible operations
+Additional value could be provided by describing the cases of reversible and irreversible operations.

 ## Further reading